Qjizhi/Qjizhi.github.io/_pages/about.md

   - /cv.html
 ---

-I’m an applied deep learning scientist, mainly focusing on designing perception algorithms for autonomous driving or drone systems.
+I’m an research scientist, mainly focusing on designing perception algorithms for autonomous driving or drone systems.
 I have worked in the industry for 5+ years.
 I obtained my M.S. from [RWTH Aachen University](https://www.rwth-aachen.de/cms/~a/root/?lidx=1) and B.S. from [Beijing Institute of Technology](https://english.bit.edu.cn/).
 My research areas mainly include Computer Vision, Deep Learning, and Robotics.

 <!-- I'm currently looking for a PhD position.
 Feel free to reach out! -->